jadamsowers/trailhead/backend/scripts/README.md

 ## seed_dev_data.py

-A script that generates fake family members and trips for development purposes by calling the backend API using Clerk authentication.
+A script that generates fake family members and outings for development purposes by calling the backend API using Clerk authentication.

 ### Prerequisites